-On the far, far end of the cost spectrum, the 900XL still manages to provide – as said by a lot of end-users – a passable and satisfiable experience.
+On the far, far end of the cost spectrum, the 900XL still manages to provide – as said by a lot of end-users – a passable and satisfying experience.
 It won’t do for more hardcore users seeking advanced, fancy features in a stationary exercise bike.
-But for the average users regardless of age, this is the perfect machine to be put at the corner of the house and put into use once in a while.
+But for the average users regardless of age, this is the perfect machine to be put at the corner of the house and put to use once in a while.

 Schwinn 270 Recumbent Bike

 |Quality:||(4.8 / 5)|

 |Average:||(4.8 / 5)|

 While the two previous bikes are at the lower end of the ‘cost chain’, the Schwinn 270 is at the very top and is arguably the best exercise equipment for seniors to juniors, professionals to amateurs alike.
 It is loaded with features and precisely engineered to prove its position as the apex machine.

 And unsurprisingly, to design and manufacture a machine at such high grade, the manufacturer itself must have done their homework well beyond everyone else in the industry.

 And almost a century of existing and four decades of doing the same homework that is in-home exercise machines, Schwinn had it down perfectly.
 The company’s history returns to as far as 1895 in Chicago, with its first entrance into the fitness industry in 1965 – even older than Marcy first established in 1985.